beezeebly/beezeebly/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on an awesome project to support decision making on a governance level.
+- 🌱 I’m currently learning more about social innovation (as always).
+- 👯 I’m looking to collaborate on social impact projects.

 <!--
 **beezeebly/beezeebly** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.